tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 3:13

 I stopped reading and glanced back up at the clock.
-The little kids words rung in my ear.
+The little kid's words rung in my ear.
 "She comes at her death hour."

 I waited, not realizing that I was holding my breath until I felt my lungs start to burn.